sgorgun/abstract-classes-upskill/README.md

    <details>
    <summary>

-   Adding occupancy pricing
+   Adding occupancy pricing.

    </summary>

-   The toll amount adjusting for the vehicles to travel depeneds on the passenger count.
+   The toll adjust for the vehicles to travel depeneds on the passenger count.
 The movement of vehicles with maximum capacity is encouraged.
-      - сars and taxis without passengers pay some amount extra;
+      - taxis without passengers pay some amount extra;
-      - for cars and taxis, the discount depends on the number of passengers;
+      - for taxis, the discount depends on the number of passengers;
       - for buses, the amount of the discount depends on the percentage of filling.

-   _For tests:_

-   **Car and Taxi**
+   **Taxi**

    | Passengers count | Extra/discount |
    | ------ | ------ |